maintd/HCPBridgeMqtt_tynet/docs/getting_started_prebuild_pcbs.md

 > [!NOTE]
 > The default login for the WEBUI is user `admin` and password `tynet.eu`

+## Installation

+> [!IMPORTANT]
+> DON'T connect the USB-C connector to your PC or a PSU while it's connected to the garage door motor with the RJ12 cable!

+### 1. connect the PCB with a RJ12 cable to the BUS port on your Hörmann garage door motor

+### 2. The supramatic e3 should power the pcb over RJ12 and all should be working now.

 # Supramatic 4 - ESPHome based firmware